Skip to Main Content

 Fully Licensed

-Civil Aviation Directorate of the Republic of Serbia (CAD) certified operators with all required permits and insurance for commercial aerial filming in Serbia.
+Civil Aviation Directorate of the Republic of Serbia (CAD) certified operators with all needed permits and insurance for commercial aerial filming in Serbia.

 02.